yosmelchiang/wdt_demo/Documentation/Jira.md

      - The directory structure for this project will be based on a logical and modular structure.
 We want want to have the main application easily accessible for our client while dependencies are placed inside our `src` folder, their in their own folder:
      - `/api`: API-related scripts.
      - `/classes`: Reusable class definitions and functions.
-     - `/components`: User Interface elements, such as toasts or additional features.
-     - `/events`: Event management, such as row selection.
      - `/styles`: Stylesheets.
      - `/utilities`: Utility functions and shared resources.
   2. ![alt text](tasks.png) Create main application